balena-io/balena-cli/INSTALL-ADVANCED.md

 > * If you are using macOS 10.15 or later (Catalina, Big Sur), [check this known issue and
 >   workaround](https://github.com/balena-io/balena-cli/issues/2244).
-> * **Linux Alpine** and **Busybox:** the standalone zip package is not currently compatible with
+> * **Linux Alpine** and **Busybox:** the standalone tar.gz package is not currently compatible with
 >   these "compact" Linux distributions, because of the alternative C libraries they ship with.
 >   For these, consider the [NPM Installation](#npm-installation) option.
-> * Note that moving the `balena` executable out of the extracted `balena-cli` folder on its own
+> * Note that moving the `balena/bin/balena` executable out of the extracted `balena` folder on its own
 >   (e.g. moving it to `/usr/local/bin/balena`) will **not** work, as it depends on the other
->   folders and files also present in the `balena-cli` folder.
+>   folders and files also present in the `balena` folder.

-To update the CLI to a new version, download a new release zip file and replace the previous installation folder.
+To update the CLI to a new version, download a new release tar.gz file and replace the previous installation folder.
 To uninstall, simply delete the folder and edit the PATH environment variable as described above.